Sigurður Ingi Jóhannsson

-Sigurður Ingi Jóhannsson (pronounced [ˈsɪːɣʏrðʏr ˈiŋgɪ ˈjouːhansɔn]; born 20 April 1962) is an Icelandic politician, who was the prime minister of Iceland from April 2016 to January 2017.
-He has been the chairman of the Progressive Party since 2016 and Minister of Finance and Economic Affairs from April to December 2024, having previously served as Minister of Infrastructure.
+Sigurður Ingi Jóhannsson (pronounced [ˈsɪːɣʏrðʏr ˈiŋcɪ ˈjouːhansɔn]; born 20 April 1962) is an Icelandic politician, who was the prime minister of Iceland from April 2016 to January 2017.
+He was the chairman of the Progressive Party from 2016 to 2026 and Minister of Finance and Economic Affairs from April to December 2024, having previously served as Minister of Infrastructure.

 Sigurður Ingi was appointed as the prime minister on 7 April 2016, following the resignation of Sigmundur Davíð Gunnlaugsson in the wake of revelations contained in the Panama Papers.
 He was elected as chairman of the Progressive Party on 2 October that year, narrowly ahead of the incumbent chairman Sigmundur Davíð.

 On 30 October 2016, due to the results of the parliamentary election held the previous day on 29 October 2016, Sigurður announced his pending resignation as Prime Minister.
 He officially left office on 11 January 2017 and was succeeded by Bjarni Benediktsson.